 Next, we can introduce several variables that will be used throughout this paper: njkt is the number of customers in restaurant j, seated around table t, and who eat dish k; mjk is the number of tables in restaurant j serving dish k and K is the number of unique dishes served in the entire franchise.
 Marginal counts are denoted with dots.

-A CRF can be characterized by its state which consists of the dish labels , the tables and dishes .
+A CRF can be characterized by its state, which consists of dish labels , tables and dishes .
 As a function of the state of the CRF, we also have the number of customers, , the number of tables, , customer labels and table labels (Teh & Jordan, 2010).
 The posterior distribution of G0 is given by:

 where is the total number of tables in the franchise andis the total number of tables serving dish k.
 We can define the posterior for Gj: